yonasuriv/DataSonda/README.md

 ----

 Sonda is a no-nonsense tool I built to pull together basically everything you’d want from a system info utility on Linux.
-Uptime, running processes, hardware stats, network configs, package versions — instead of juggling a bunch of separate tools, Sonda gives it all to you in one spot.
+Uptime, running processes, hardware stats, network configs, package versions — instead of juggling a bunch of separate tools, sonda gives it all to you in one spot.

 It also pushes real-time updates straight to your terminal — things like package installs, disk usage, memory pressure, CPU spikes, etc. Handy if you're keeping an eye on performance or troubleshooting something live without the fluff.